-Section 11 Student assessments
+Section 11 Student assessments; academic assessments and examinations

 - (1) Student assessments are oral and/or written examinations (including those in electronic form), some of which may be spread across a number of dates.
-Written academic assessments include written examinations and written assignments.
+Written academic assessments include written examinations, written assignments and reports from practical skills classes.
 Oral academic assessments include individual or group testing and oral presentations.
-Before students conduct a laboratory experiment, they will typically be given an initial oral test by the lab demonstrator to assess their level of knowledge.
-Students shall keep an experimental log that records their experimental results in a clear and understandable manner.
-The experimental data is subsequently analysed in terms of the theoretical principles underpinning the experiment.
-The relevant lab demonstrator shall check the written experimental logs and associated analyses and shall discuss the content with the student to assess their understanding of the material.
-Students who have completed the experiment successfully and are adjudged to have met the learning objectives will be issued with a certificate of satisfactory completion (Testat).
 The type and duration of a student assessment in a specific module or module element shall be announced at the beginning of that module or module element.
 If a combination of academic assessments is used, students shall be notified of the weighting of the respective parts. - (2) The purpose of such student assessments is to demonstrate whether students have met the learning objectives for a particular module, whether they have an understanding of the key aspects of the relevant subject matter and methodologies, and whether they are able to apply the knowledge and skills acquired.
 Student assessments cover exam admission prerequisites as well as academic assessments and examinations.